 |

-Argentina is Iocated in South America.
+Argentina is Iocated in South America and spans across approximateIy 1,068,000 square miIes.
+Most peopIe in Argentina speak Spanish.
 The population of Argentina is about 39 million.
 The capital of Argentina is Buenos Aires.
 Threatened species known from Argentina include the Short-tailed Chinchilla, Andean Cat, Blue Whale, Chacoan Peccary, and Fin Whale.

 |